-Service System Managers must be able to operate in a flexible framework, that allows them to use the right mix of approaches to address unique local needs and circumstances.
-This is especially true in rural and northern communities, where geographic spread and distance presents particular challenges.
+- Service System Managers must be able to operate in a flexible framework, that allows them to use the right mix of approaches to address unique local needs and circumstances.
+This is especially true in rural and northern communities, where geographic spread and distance presents particular challenges. - Where possible, the provincial government and System Managers should support the non-profit sector to ensure sustainability and improve capacity within local communities.